ehrenbrav/nestcamDIY/README.md

 - Select **Raspberry Pi Zero 2 W** as your device.
 - Select the default full **Raspberry Pi OS (64-bit)** as your operating system.
 Testing with Lite and 32-bit systems did not yield meaningful power savings.
-- Select the correct place to write the image.
+- Select the SD card as the place where the new image should be written.
 Be very careful here.
 You do **not** want to overwrite your hard drive or anything important!
 Check that the size shown matches the size of your SD card.
 - Name your NestCam something easy to remember - you will use this name to view it on your web browser.
 - Select your time zone and keyboard layout.
 - Enter a username and password that you would like to use for the Pi.
 - Enter the Wi-Fi network name and password that you would like the Pi to connect to.
 You can add additional networks later.
+In fact, if you are setting up the Pi using a wifi network different than the one it will be deployed on, you <em>need</em> to do this step or you will loose access to your Pi as soon as you switch networks!
 - Enable SSH.
 You can use either password or public-key authentication.
 Public-key authentication is more secure, but you will need to take an additional step.
 It is worth learning how to do this if you do not already know how, but if you are in a hurry, using a strong password is fine.
 - Disable Raspberry Pi Connect.
 - Double-check the selections and write the new image.
 This will take a minute or two.